The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Results

 By contrast, in the simulations incorporating early stellar feedback ({\tt PIPE} and {\tt full}), the SFR is immediately suppressed to $10^{-3}~\msun\,{\rm yr}^{-1}$ as a result of photoionisation effects once stars begin to form.
 In the {\tt PIPE} run, the average SFR remains at $\sim3\times10^{-3}~\msun\,{\rm yr}^{-1}$, with the lowest level of burstiness among all models.
 Finally, in the simulation including all feedback processes, early stellar feedback suppresses disc fragmentation more effectively than in the SN-only case, resulting in an SFR lower by a factor of 2--3 while showing slightly greater burstiness.

 Next, the {\it right} panel of Fig.~\ref{fig:totSFR} compares how the SFR varies as a function of time when adopting different choices of star formation prescriptions, gas softenings, and initial gas metallicity compared to the {\tt full} run.
 With the exception of the {\tt lowZ} simulation, reassuringly, all runs exhibit broadly similar SFRs to the {\tt full} run.
 In the {\tt lowZ} case, the lower metallicity reduces cooling efficiency, resulting in a newly-formed stellar mass that is about $30$~\% of that in the {\tt full} run (see Table~\ref{tab:runs}).
 All simulations also show a significant decline in SFR during the first $20$~Myr, which can be attributed to the photoionisation feedback, as discussed earlier.
 Among them, the {\tt eff100} run exhibits the most intense star formation activity in the early phase, as expected, but the SFR subsequently drops to a similar level as in the other simulations, reaching $\sim10^{-3}\,\msun\,{\rm yr}^{-1}$.
-These results indicate that, at this resolution ($m_{\rm gas, target}=20\msun$), star formation becomes self-regulated by feedback, largely independent of the adopted star formation efficiency.
+These results indicate that, at this resolution ($m_{\rm gas, target}=20\msun$), star formation becomes self-regulated by feedback, largely independent of the adopted star formation efficiency. \ej{In future work it will be important to quantify the impact of BH feedback on star formation as well.}